Meetings

 The first 1:1 with a new manager is one of the highest-leverage meetings of your first year.

 It’s where they form the sentence that lives in their head about you: “low-maintenance,” “gets it,” “easy to work with” — or “needy,” “vague,” “I’ll figure them out later.”
-Whichever sentence lands in the first 30 minutes tends to stick.
+Whichever sentence lands in the first thirty minutes tends to stick.

 You don’t need to impress them.
 You need to make them relax.